 To take part, customers must take the recyclable materials collected in their homes (paper, glass, metal, plastic and others) to the programme’s collection points.
 In exchange they receive a discount to their energy bills or to another consumer unit’s, which means the customer can donate their bonus to a charitable institution for example.
 All the rubbish collected from customers is passed on to recyclers, who ensure the correct disposal of the materials.

 Ecoenel joins environmental management, social actions and technology.
-Customers can follow their selective collection online (click here to see your collections in the state of Ceará and here to follow collections in Rio de Janeiro).
+Customers can follow their selective collection online: click here to see your collections in the state of Ceará, here to follow collections in Rio de Janeiro and here to consult your collections in Goiás.

 Since its implementation in 2007, the programme has benefitted over 620,000 customers, collected 37,000 tonnes of residue and offered more than R$6 million in energy bill discounts.
 Grupo Enel’s distributors currently have 218 ecopoints across 42 cities.